Hireology Partners With Activated Insights to Tackle Today's Healthcare Talent Shortage

-CHICAGO, July 10, 2024 /PRNewswire/ -- Hireology, the top-rated applicant tracking system (ATS) built for home care and facilities-based care organizations, announced today a new integration partnership with Activated Insights (formerly Home Care Pulse), the leading provider of training, recruitment, retention, experience management and recognition tools to improve and grow long-term and post-acute care organizations.
+REXBURG, Idaho, July 12, 2024 /PRNewswire/ -- Hireology, the top-rated applicant tracking system (ATS) built for home care and facilities-based care organizations, announced today a new integration partnership with Activated Insights (formerly Home Care Pulse), the leading provider of training, recruitment, retention, experience management and recognition tools to improve and grow long-term and post-acute care organizations.
 Together, the two solutions empower long-term and post-acute care organizations to quickly attract top-tier Caregivers, RN and CNA talent and ensure long-term retention.

 This partnership comes at a time when the healthcare talent shortage is more alarming than ever before.
 Experts predict that about 200,000 new nurses will be needed by 2031.
 On top of that, 18% of new nurses leave their jobs within the first year — leaving organizations with hiring and training costs that range from $28,400 to $51,700 per nurse.